JSandhu223/ad-configuration/README.md

 <img src="images/Client_FailedPing.png" height="75%" width="75%" />

 This is because the domain controller firewall is blocking ICMP traffic.
 We can log in to the domain controller and simply enable ICMPv4 in the firewall settings.
-Just navigate to `Control Panel > All Control Panel Items > Windows Defender Firewall > Advanced Settings > Inbound Rules`, sort by protocol, and enable these two rules for ICMPv4.
+Just navigate to `Control Panel > Windows Defender Firewall > Advanced Settings > Inbound Rules`, sort by *protocol*, and enable these two rules for ICMPv4.

 <img src="images/DC_Firewall.png" />